20 Quick Fixes To Ensure A Quick Sale

 Did you know that having your home staged properly and completing a few easy touch ups or repairs prior to showing it can actually help your home sell faster and for more money!
-It is important in today's market to not loose or miss out on potential buyers because you were not ready for them.
+It is important in today's market to not lose or miss out on potential buyers because you were not ready for them.

 I have compiled a list and created a helpful report of the best quick and easy fixes that you can do yourself to better prepare you home for sale.
 I have learned these through my experiences both working with buyers and sellers and know they work.